-The Go Blue Guarantee makes an education on the University of Michigan-Flint campus more affordable for residents of Michigan.
+The Go Blue Guarantee makes education at the University of Michigan-Flint campus more affordable for residents of Michigan.
 If you qualify, your financial aid will include scholarships and grants totaling at least the cost of tuition and mandatory university fees assessed each semester.
 Your financial aid may contain a variety of funding (Federal Pell Grant, Federal Supplemental Opportunity Grant, State of Michigan Competitive Scholarship, institutional scholarships and grants, and non-UM tuition scholarships and grants).
 These, together, make up the Go Blue Guarantee.

 What is the Go Blue Guarantee and what does it cover?

-- are eligible for in-state tuition
+- Are eligible for in-state tuition

-- are eligible to apply for financial aid
+- Are eligible to apply for financial aid

-- have family incomes of $65,000 or less and assets below $50,000
+- Have family incomes of $65,000 or less and assets below $50,000

-- are pursuing their first bachelor’s degree
+- Are pursuing their first bachelor’s degree

-- are enrolled full-time
+- Are enrolled full-time

-- meet the GPA requirements:
+- Meet the GPA requirements: